vakaee/ai-collections/TEMPLATES_ANALYSIS.md

 - Processing: Likely manual (call BCS to process)

 **Cheque**:
-- Payable to: "Brodie Collection Services"
+- Payable to: "[COLLECTION AGENCY]"
 - Mailing address: [AWAITING BCS ADDRESS]

-**Note**: Peter has not yet provided exact payment details.
+**Note**: [CLIENT] has not yet provided exact payment details.
 These will be added to conversation scripts once received.

 ---